owainlewis/rage-db/README.md

 ## Querying the database

-Querying the data-set is no different from querying any other clojure map.
-You can use the ? function to find data
+You can use the ? function to find data.
+By default the underlying store in Rage is a simple Clojure map.

 ```clojure